$\mathcal{P}_m$ Interior Penalty Nonconforming Finite Element Methods for $2m$-th Order PDEs in $\mathbb{R}^n$: Abstract

 \section{Abstract}

-In this work, we propose a family of interior penalty nonconforming finite element methods for $2m$-th order partial differential equations in $\mathbb{R}^n$, for any $m \geq 0$, $n \geq 1$.
-For the nonconforming finite element, the shape function space consists of all polynomials with a degree not greater than $m$ and is hence minimal.
-This family of finite element spaces has some natural inclusion properties as in the corresponding Sobolev spaces in the continuous cases.
-By applying the interior penalty to the bilinear form, we establish quasi-optimal error estimates in the energy norm, provided that the corresponding conforming relatives exist.
-These theoretical results are further validated by the numerical tests.
+In general $n$-dimensional simplicial meshes, we propose a family of interior penalty nonconforming finite element methods for $2m$-th order partial differential equations, where $m \geq 0$ and $n \geq 1$.
+For this family of nonconforming finite elements, the shape function space consists of polynomials with a degree not greater than $m$, making it minimal.
+This family of finite element spaces exhibits natural inclusion properties, analogous to those in the corresponding Sobolev spaces in the continuous case.
+By applying interior penalty to the bilinear form, we establish quasi-optimal error estimates in the energy norm.
+Due to the weak continuity of the nonconforming finite element spaces, the interior penalty terms in the bilinear form take a simple form, and an interesting property is that the penalty parameter needs only to be a positive constant of $\mathcal{O}(1)$.
+These theoretical results are further validated by numerical tests.